Scoiatael85/simpleResume/links/mapProject/README.md

 5. README.md

-If these items are not arrainged correctly, or any part of their names (including caps-vs-lowercase), the resources.js and engine.js will not find them.
+If these items are not arrainged correctly, or any part of their names (including caps-vs-lowercase), index.html will not find them.

 ## Known bugs
-I havn't the slightet clue why, but 1/4 loads has an error message.
-If this happens, simply reloads.
 Also the command to load the map with directions can/will happen automatically.
 If your imput causes an error.
 Simply finish plugging the rest in and hit the submit button.